Development assistance in Fiji

 Pillar 3 – economic recovery in Fiji

 Australia is committed to supporting Fiji's economic recovery from the severe impacts of COVID-19.
-We are collaborating with the International Finance Corporation (IFC) and the Fijian Government to assess the business impacts of the downturn, and to develop policy guidance for reopening tourism.
-We are working with partners, including banks, to assist micro, small and medium enterprises to access finance; develop new markets and refresh marketing strategies for Fijian tourism following tax cuts in the 2020-2021 budget to make the sector more competitive
+We have provided significant fiscal support to the Government of Fiji and are supporting Fiji’s tourism-led economic recovery from the COVID-19 downturn.
+We are working with partners, including banks, to assist micro, small and medium enterprises to access finance; develop new markets and refresh marketing strategies for Fijian tourism following tax cuts in the 2020-2021 budget to make the sector more competitive.
+The Australian Infrastructure Financing Facility for the Pacific (AIFFP) is also stepping up its activities in Fiji to support Fiji’s private and public infrastructure needs.

 - DFAT-IFC partnership: supporting private sector development